 Expert Scholar/Guide on Jewish Life in Morocco

-long been perceived as exotic, mysterious and beautiful by Western eyes.
-This journey will meet these perceptions head-on with an intimate look at the
+Morocco has long been perceived as exotic, mysterious and beautiful by Western eyes.
+This journey will meet these perceptions head-on with an intimate look at the country

 Historical sources suggest the Jewish presence in Morocco probably began during First